s2hub/docs/articles/werner_krauss_i18n/01_i18n_introduction.md

 ## How to make software multilingual
 The process of making software multilingual is pretty standardised.

-First, we need to modify our software that it can translate content.
+First, we need to modify our software so that it can translate content.
 That's basically i18n.
-There are different ways to make this, but everytime we end up having a function like `translateText($key, $locale)`, which translates the desired text into the given locale.
-Then it doesn't matter for us where the translations are actually stored.
+There are different ways to achieve this, but generally we end up having a function like `translateText($key, $locale)`, which translates the desired text into the given locale.
+The way the translations are actually stored can be determined on a per-application basis.

-Next we can add translated content during the process of L10n, localisation.
-Here we translate the text that can be translated into different locales, depending on our needs.
+With i18n functionality in place, we can add translated content during the process of L10n, localisation.
+Here we translate the required text into different locales, depending on our needs.

-The third step is called quality assurance.
-When you have e.g. international tourists, the English translation should be easy to understand und doesn't need to comped with Shakespeare, cause your visitors might not speak the language that well.
-You might also check, if translations are culturally appropriate for the given audience.
+The third step is called quality assurance, ensuring that the translations are easy to understand and culturally appropriate for the given audience.

 How can Silverstripe CMS help you with i18n?
 That's what we will learn in the next parts of this series.